respawn-app/FlowMVI/docs/quickstart.md

     var name: String? = null

     // Declare that intents must be processed in parallel.
-    // All guarantees on the order of intents will be lost.
     // Intents may still be dropped according to the onOverflow param. var parallelIntents = false